NeilMountford/pt-prep/session3/readme.md

 **line-height**

 ## 2. List styles

+These styles apply to the `ul` and `ol` tags, so don't put them in the `p` blocks, ask one of the instructors if you have any problems with this.

 **list-style-type**: Sets the type of bullets to use for the list, for example, square or circle bullets for an unordered list, or numbers, letters or roman numerals for an ordered list.